Physicslibrary/ARKit-Stereoscope-67P/README.md

 Restart Blender, import Rosetta.obj and CSHP_DV_257_01_______00343.obj.<br>

 Set Blender to "Cycles Render", and "Units" to Kilometers, "Lengths:" to Metric, and "Unit Scale" to 1000.
-This will export files that is read properly by Swift Playgrounds.
-The comet will be 4.1m in Scenekit and Rosetta 3.2cm.<br>
+This will export files that is read properly by Swift Playgrounds.<br>

-Rosetta is incorrect with x dimension 32km.
-The comet is incorrect with x dimension 5km.
+In Blender, Rosetta is incorrect with x dimension 32km.
 For Rosetta, change x = 32m.
 When x = 32m, "Scale: X" adjusts itself to 0.001.
 Change scale Y and Z to 0.001.
-For comet, change dimension x = 4.1km and Y and Z scales to 0.810.
+For the comet, the dimensions of imported file CSHP_DV_257_01_______00343.obj are correct.
+Using http://sci.esa.int/rosetta/54829-rosetta-and-comet-67p-to-scale-annotated/ as a reference as to where to measure 4.1km.

 Change "View Clip: Start:" to 1m and "View Chip: End:" to 10km to stop clipping.
 Zoom in until see Rosetta inside comet.<br>

 Select comet, grab the green arrow (left mouse button) and slide it to the right.
 This will increase the Y position of the comet in the + direction.<br>